-Anyone who has ever towed a travel trailer (or just about any type of trailer) or carried storage boxes, bikes, or other gear on their hitch knows that hitch noise and rattle can be pretty annoying.
+Anyone who’s ever towed a travel trailer (or just about any type of trailer) or carried storage boxes, bikes, or other gear on their hitch knows that hitch noise and rattle can be pretty annoying.
 Fortunately, a hitch stabilizer is a simple remedy to stop the noise and make your travels more enjoyable.

 What Is a Hitch Stabilizer?

 When you insert a drawbar/stinger into your tow vehicle’s hitch receiver to tow a trailer, it’s likely to shake, vibrate, and rattle.
 This happens because the tolerance between the inner dimension of your towing vehicle’s receiver and the size of the bar being inserted into it isn’t that tight.
+That slight gap makes it easier to insert and remove the stinger from the receiver and allows for slight manufacturing differences.

+But that gap on the inside of the receiver allows what’s in it to move a little.
+Unfortunately, this makes noise and can bang around during towing.
+This is where hitch stabilizers/tighteners come in.
 A hitch stabilizer uses leverage to apply pressure to the stinger/drawbar, holding it firmly against one side of the receiver.
 These small but heavy-duty devices clamp the bar firmly in place, preventing it from moving around inside the receiver as the rig moves down the road.

 This easy-installation, inexpensive device is great for towing a travel trailer or boat trailer or even for a hitch-mounted rack, storage box, or bike rack.
 Whatever you’re using your vehicle/trailer’s hitch receiver for, a hitch stabilizer/tightener comes in handy to stop the movement and the resulting noise.